Russia to present toughest budget since global crisis as sanctions bite

 But the Finance Ministry is allowing, if the need arises, for the possibility of taking funds from the sovereign wealth fund next year for the first time since the aftermath of the global crisis.
 The Reserve Fund, which collects windfall oil revenue and was set up to cover budget shortfalls, stood at $91.7 billion as of Sept.
 1.

-“To ensure the unconditional fulfillment of all of the obligations in 2015, in a situation if federal budget revenues come short ... the government will have the right to direct the resources to fill the shortfall of up to 500 billion rubles from the Reserve Fund,” the Finance Ministry said in the budget.
+“To ensure the unconditional fulfilment of all of the obligations in 2015, in a situation if federal budget revenues come short ... the government will have the right to direct the resources to fill the shortfall of up to 500 billion roubles from the Reserve Fund,” the Finance Ministry said in the budget.

 Economists have warned that once the government starts digging into the stash, it can be depleted within around a year if Moscow is hit with more punitive measures by the West and if oil prices drop significantly.